 To attain one’s goals, one has to have the wisdom to understand that one has to believe in one’s self.
 To have more belief in winning than fear of losing.

 In this way, success is more like living through a decision… than arriving at a destination.
-Decide to win and begin living as though there were no other option but to win.
+Decide to win and begin living as though there was no other option but to win.
 Nothing can stop a person with a deep determination to attain his/her goals.